Slamboree (2000)

 The 2000 Slamboree was the eighth and final Slamboree professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on May 7, 2000 at Kemper Arena in Kansas City, Missouri.
-As of 2014 the event is available on the WWE Network.

 Ten matches were contested at the event.
 In the main event, Jeff Jarrett defeated David Arquette and Diamond Dallas Page in a Triple Cage match to win the WCW World Heavyweight Championship.
 In other prominent matches, Hulk Hogan defeated Billy Kidman, Sting defeated Vampiro, Shane Douglas defeated Ric Flair, and The Total Package defeated Buff Bagwell.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.